7RU7H/Archive/Web-Application-Hacking/Bypassing-Rate-Limits.md

-# Bypassing Rate Limit s
+# Bypassing Rate Limits

 ## Abusing rule misconfigurations
 [infosec](https://infosecwriteups.com/bypassing-rate-limit-abusing-misconfiguration-rules-dcd38e4e1028)
 1. Trigger the rate limit algorithm purposefully then change ip or proxy.
 2. Figure out the intervals between requests being blocked
 3. Try spoofing '127.0.0.1' with the same requests to see if except to 127.0.0.1 configuration is in place.

 ## Bypassing with Header